If You Give Your Baby Up for Adoption, Do You Name Him/Her?

 In adoptions, there are two birth certificates.
 The original birth certificate will list the biological parents.
 The amended birth certificate will list the adoptive parents.
 Both birth certificates will have a place for the baby’s name.

-When you sign your consent to an adoption, you’re voluntarily terminating your legal parental rights and placing your child with their parents.
+When you sign your adoption paperwork, you’re voluntarily terminating your legal parental rights and placing your child with their parents.
 If you’d already named the baby on his or her original birth certificate and, for some reason, the adoptive parents decide to change the baby’s name, the amended birth certificate will reflect that name change.
-At that point, the adoptive parents would be legally within their rights to do so.
-However, out of respect to birth parents, adoptive parents will rarely change a baby’s name without consulting the birth parents.

 To avoid hurt feelings or confusion, it’s always best to discuss these things together with the adoptive parents and your adoption specialist as soon as possible, preferably early in your adoption planning process.
 Here are some other ways you can reach a naming decision: